sanskrit/raw_etexts_english/blogs/manasataramgini/2005-12-25_chenchus-lambadis-and-the-l1-haplogroup.md

 +++
-title = "Chenchus, Lambadis and the L1xa0haplogroup"
+title = "Chenchus, Lambadis and the L1 haplogroup"

 +++
 Analysis of some additional data from the Cordaux paper and the earlier